alexandre-touret/api-first-workshop/docs/workshop.md

 * [The spec](https://www.asyncapi.com/docs/concepts)

 #### ✅ Validation
-The Async API initiative provides some tools.
-We will use in this workshop [the cli](https://www.asyncapi.com/en/tools/cli) & the [generator](https://www.asyncapi.com/tools/generator).
+The Async API initiative provides a bunch of tools.
+We will use some of them in this workshop [the cli](https://www.asyncapi.com/en/tools/cli) & the [generator](https://www.asyncapi.com/tools/generator).

 Unfortunately, the [generator](https://www.asyncapi.com/tools/generator) doesn't provide any model for Quarkus.